- DR. SIDNEY A. McPHEE: President

 - MR. ALAN THOMAS: Vice President for Business and Finance

-Dr. Sidney A. McPhee, the tenth president of Middle Tennessee State University, has presided over one of the most remarkable periods of growth and progress in the institution’s century-plus of service.
+Dr. Sidney A. McPhee, the tenth president of Middle Tennessee State University, has presided over one of the most remarkable periods of growth and progress in the institution’s more than 110 years of service.

 McPhee earned his bachelor’s degree (with highest honors, summa cum laude) from Prairie View A&M University in Texas; a master’s degree from the University of Miami, Coral Gables, Fla.; and a doctorate in applied behavioral studies in education from Oklahoma State University.

-McPhee served a four-year term on the NCAA Division I Board of Directors from 2003 to 2007 and a three-year term on its Executive Committee.
-In 2010, he was re-appointed to the NCAA board and executive committee as the Sun Belt Conference’s representative, which concluded in 2013.
+McPhee was recently elected a third term on the NCAA Division I Board of Directors, representing Conference USA.
+He previously served from 2003 to 2007 and a three-year term on its Executive Committee and, in 2010, he was on the NCAA board and executive committee as the Sun Belt Conference’s representative, which concluded in 2013.

 McPhee was named Outstanding American University President of 2002 by the American Football Foundation.
 In 2003, he was listed by Nashville Post business magazine as one of Tennessee’s 100 Most Powerful Individuals and, in 2004, he was ranked by Business Tennessee magazine as one of the state’s Top 50 Most Powerful African Americans.